ferdinandfrank/vue-forms/docs/index.md

 which will be shown when the given rule check fails.

 By default, every time the value of the input component changes, the value will be validated against the defined rules.
-To change this behavior, you can specify a value for the key 'trigger' to define the activation of the validation check.
+To change this behavior, you can specify a value for the key `trigger` to define the activation of the validation check.
 The following values for 'trigger' are valid:
 - **input**: Triggered whenever the input's value is changed.
 [DEFAULT]
 - **change**: Triggered whenever the user is done editing an input's value.
 [DEFAULT for `FormSelect` component]